baznor/valiant-frontend-coding-challenge/DESCRIPTION.md

 - [X] what if the backend doesn't exist
 - [X] write cypress frontend tests
   - test correct values for all the settings

+## Second pass - code cleanup
+- [X] create new component for input currency
+  - this component could get used in lots of places
+  - setup model + props
+  - v-model is a number even though it takes and displays text
+  - v-model:text to get the actual text
+  - make it customizable so it can be used elsewhere
+  - inherit colors
+- [X] create new component for select underline
+  - inherit colors
+  - make it customizable so it can be used elsewhere
+- [X] cypress test for mobile should make sure there it no scroll bars
 - [ ] Put port in env var
+- [ ] fix all eslint warnings
+  - only tailwind related issues left
+- [X] add vitest back in
 - [ ] make sure it can be localized - vue-i18n
+- [ ] don't like that selects look different in each browser and they're all pretty bad